 I don’t know how the children survive, let alone the parents.
 And here I am with the simple goal of surviving another day without my kids killing each other.
 Or me.

 At the other end of this curious extreme, there are those who rebel against the system.
 There’s a growing movement among more progressive parents of ‘letting kids be kids’.
 There are also schools that actively embrace this child-centred approach.
-Take Trū, for example, a school here in Palo Alto.
-At Trū, it’s okay for kids to achieve at different stages, ages, and levels.
+There’s a local school, here in Palo Alto, that I stumbled across where it’s okay for kids to achieve at different stages, ages, and levels.
 Students are encouraged to follow their individual aptitudes and passions, and there’s much more free time scheduled throughout the day than in the mainstream schooling system.

 But seriously, who am I kidding?
 As if we need to think any more about it.
 I choose creativity and freedom.